When can puppies leave their mother? Is it safe to bring them home at 5, 6 or 7 weeks, or should you wait until they are 8 weeks old. Find out here.

 Most breeders begin getting puppies used to solid food from around 3 to 4 weeks of age, and many puppies are indeed completely weaned off their mother’s milk at six weeks.

-The six week old pup has a very immature digestion and is vulnerable to stomach upsets.
+The six week old pup still has a very immature digestion and is vulnerable to stomach upsets.

 More reasons not to rehome pups at 6 weeks